gvwilson/codebender/02_meeting/index.md

 if someone has facts for the rest of the team to absorb, the most polite way to communicate them is to type them in.

+## Decide what type of meeting you need

+A brainstorming session is very different from a detailed review of a grant proposal, and both are different from status update meetings.
+Each has its own rhythm,
+so mixing them usually results in an unproductive muddle.
+Instead,
+schedule single-purpose meetings and choose discussion techniques appropriate to each.

+> [Brookfield2016](b:Brookfield2016) is a catalog of fifty different ways
+> that people can share information and make decisions.

 ## Write an agenda

 If nobody cares enough about the meeting to write